Welcome to the TPS strategies page!

 Once the overall gain is achieved the sequence stops and Ideally another begins at the starting stake and so on. (you could if you choose to simply stop for the day if a profitable sequence is achieved.

-In the case of the daily roster (5 or 10 bets whichever strategy you decide to use), finishing without concluding a winning sequence, continue the bets the next day (or when ever you are able) following on from where we finished on the staking plan.
+In the case of the daily roster, finishing without concluding a winning sequence, continue the bets the next day (or when ever you are able) following on from where we finished on the staking plan.

-The real benefit with this strategy is the longer the conclusion takes, the higher the stakes become, but because this is based on PLACE betting the strike rate is high (TOP RATED TPS selections average around 50% SR) which means the overall sequence deficit in an in-concluded run is considerably reduced by the frequent place wins along the way.
+The real benefit with this strategy is the longer the conclusion takes, the higher the stakes become, but because this is based on Lay betting the strike rate is reasonably high, which means the overall sequence deficit in an in-concluded run is considerably reduced by the frequent Lay's (or loosing Bets) along the way.
 Therefore normally by the time the 'OVERALL' winning bet occurs the raised stakes yield an 'enhanced profit'.

-I recommend a working bank (for our proofing we use £1000 but you should use whatever you are comfortable with) and a reserve bank of the same value to begin with.
-My first stake began at therefore began at £7.50 (0.75% of the starting working bank of £1000), each stake then rises by 8% until an overall profit is achieved in the sequence.
+I recommend a working bank (for our proofing we use £500) but you should use whatever you are comfortable with) and a reserve bank of three times the start bank (£1500)to begin with.
+My first stake began at £0.50 (or 0.001% of the working bank of £500), each stake then rise as shown in the staking plan until an overall profit is achieved in the sequence.

 This is the way I manage the strategy and is exactly reflected in the proofed results.